 Casa Ladrillo; a two-bedroom, two bath, double-master-suite townhome with a private pool in McAllen available for short-term rentals.
-Home sleeps a maximum of six adult guests using sofa and/or deluxe air mattress.
+The townhome sleeps a maximum of six adult guests using the sofa and/or deluxe air mattress.
 Minimum two night stay.
-Because of access tot he pool, the home is not safe or suitable for children (0-12 years) and no unattended teenagers allowed.
-See House Rules here.
+Because of access tot he pool, the home is not safe or suitable for children (0-12 years) and no unattended teenagers are allowed.
+Also, no parties or events are allowed.

 A quintessential example of Kerria Heights architecture in the area colloquially known as “Brick City North,” Casa Ladrillo incorporates hacienda styling attributes blended with mid-century, modernist cues.
 These single story, flat-roofed townhomes were built on a small footprint with compact, yet pragmatic, floorplans.
 To the passerby, they appear minimalistic, however, the intrigue lies within.
 Many Brick City homes have unique architectual attributes such as atriums, open courtyards, built-in skylights and saltillo tiled floors.
 Only a select few feature a completely enclosed, private pool, as Casa Ladrillo does.

 - Quinta Mazatlan: Native tropical South Texas plant life surrounds a Spanish-revival estate.
 (S. McAllen)